OlehLy/Lessons-and-Practice/README.md

 ### :man_technologist: About Repository :

-This repository was created in order to post here my practice and practical tasks from different programming lessons :closed_book:
+:closed_book: This repository was created in order to post here my practice and practical tasks from different programming lessons.

+:computer: In this repository, I post most of the projects that I created.

-Folders with different programming languages or groups of programming languages will be located here, for example: Front-end which includes such programming languages as html, css, javascript and many others.
+:exclamation: Folders with different programming languages or groups of programming languages will be located here, for example: Front-end which includes such programming languages as html, css, javascript and many others.